maparisio/Solar-Eclipse-2024/README.md

 For Project 1, you will work with your group to find and analyze a dataset of your choice.

 Requirements
+An overview of the project and its purpose Instructions on how to use and interact with the project At least one paragraph summarizing efforts for ethical considerations made in the project Reference for the data source(s)
+References for any code used that is not your own

 - Completed Analysis Uploaded to GitHub
 - Final data analysis contains ample and complete information in README file
 - Final repository is acceptable for professional quality presentation